^

 There are a few other signs you should look out for when you want to know if it is time to Automate your Warehouse:

-• You are finding it challenging to fulfill orders on time.
+• Is Your Order Fulfillment Lagging?
+Are you finding it challenging to fulfill orders on time?

-• Wrong picking is causing the order error rate to increase.
+• Are Wrong Picks Elevating Order Errors?
+Is incorrect picking causing your order error rate to surge?

-• You are finding it difficult to assign tasks to your warehouse staff.
+• Is Task Allocation a Challenge?
+Do you find it difficult to assign tasks to your warehouse staff effectively?

-• You find it challenging to engage with your customers and keep them satisfied.
+• Is Customer Engagement a Hurdle?
+Do you find it daunting to engage with your customers and ensure their satisfaction?

 The most important thing to keep in mind is that the challenges mentioned above are pretty standard, and it is very natural to face them if you are an e-commerce business owner.
 But once you can successfully identify them, you can take appropriate steps like automating your warehouse operations to keep them at bay.